Skip to main content

 Abstract

-This collections consists of a framed appointment dated July 23, 1812 for Nyndert M. Fox to the rank of a captain in the 13th Regiment of Infantry in the United States Army.
-This document was signed by both President James Madison and Secretary of War William Eustis.
+This collection contains a single document for the appointment of Myndert M. Dox to the rank of captain in the 13th Regiment of Infantry in the United States Army.
+This document was signed by President James Madison and Secretary of War William Eustis and is dated July 23, 1812.

 Biographical/Historical Note